Skip to main content

 How to use this document

-Enter the company identifiers.
-Start by putting in the company's registered number and its full registered name exactly as they appear on the Companies House record.
-These two fields tie the filing to the correct entity, so double-check for typos before moving on.
-A mismatch here is one of the most common reasons forms get rejected and bounced back.
+2. Enter the company identifiers.
+Put in the company's registered number and its full registered name exactly as they appear on the Companies House record.
+These fields tie the filing to the correct entity, so double-check for typos — a mismatch here is one of the most common reasons forms get returned.

-Record the cancellation details.
-State the date the cancellation took effect and the number of shares cancelled on that date.
-If more than one cancellation has happened across different dates, you need a separate SH06 for each date, not a combined figure.
-Keep your internal board minutes or resolutions to hand, as these confirm the dates you should be entering.
+3. Record the cancellation details.
+State the date the cancellation took effect and the class, number and nominal value of the shares cancelled on that date.
+If cancellations happened on different dates, file a separate SH06 for each date, not a combined figure.
+Keep your board minutes or resolutions to hand, as these confirm the dates you should be entering.

-Complete the statement of capital.
-This section describes the company's share capital after the cancellation has taken effect.
-You will need to list the currency, each share class, the total number of shares in that class, their aggregate nominal value, and any amount unpaid per share.
-Where the company has shares denominated in more than one currency, each currency is set out separately.
-The form has capacity for multiple share classes, which covers most structures you are likely to encounter.
+4. Complete the statement of capital.
+This section describes the company's share capital immediately after the cancellation.
+List the currency, each share class, the total number of shares in that class, their aggregate nominal value, and any amount unpaid per share.
+Where shares are denominated in more than one currency, set out each currency separately, then total them in the grand total table.
+Enter "0" or "nil" for the amount unpaid if the shares are fully paid — Companies House will otherwise assume they are fully paid if you leave the field blank.

-Set out the prescribed particulars of rights.
-For each share class listed in the statement of capital, you need to describe the rights attaching to those shares.
-This commonly includes voting entitlements, rights to dividends or other distributions, and any rights on a winding-up or redemption.
+5. Set out the prescribed particulars of rights.
+For each share class listed in the statement of capital, describe the rights attaching to those shares: voting rights (including any that arise only in certain circumstances), rights to participate in a distribution of dividends, rights to participate in a distribution of capital including on a winding-up, and whether the shares are redeemable or liable to be redeemed at the company's or the shareholder's option.
 The wording should reflect what is in the company's articles or the relevant share class resolution, so have those documents open while you draft this part.

-The form can be submitted by a director, the company secretary, an administrator, a CIC manager, or another person authorised to file on behalf of the company.
+Companies House's own guidance for the form lists who may sign: a director, the company secretary, a person authorised under section 270 or 274 of the Companies Act 2006, an administrator, an administrative receiver, a receiver, a receiver manager, or a CIC manager.
 In practice, most SH06s are signed by a director after the board has approved the cancellation.
+From 18 November 2025, anyone filing at Companies House on the company's behalf must either be an officer or employee of the company who has verified their identity, or be filing through an authorised corporate service provider — see GOV.UK's guidance on identity verification for Companies House.
 Whoever signs is confirming that the information on the form is accurate, so make sure the figures have been properly checked against the company's internal records first.

 Q How quickly do I need to file after shares are cancelled?